mroderick/PubSubJS/README.md

 PubSubJS uses [Semantic Versioning](http://semver.org/) for predictable versioning.

 ## Changelog
+* v1.3.3
+    * Adding grunt.js for development tasks
+    * Adding package.json for distribution via npm
+    * Linting all source and test files with recent release of JSLint

+    This version should from an API perspective be exactly the same as v1.3.2.
+Changes were only made to make PubSubJS more suitable for distribution via npm.

 * v1.3.2
     * Adding immediateExceptions configuration option to allow for development time debugging without loosing stack traces in Chrome dev tools
 * v1.3.1